iamudyavar/banana_quality_neural_network/README.md

-# Identifying the quality of a banana with a neural network
+# Classifying the quality of a banana with a neural network

 ## Dataset
 - Link to dataset: https://www.kaggle.com/datasets/l3llff/banana